AlexCodeTitan/fitness-app/README.md

 3. **Analytics**: A dashboard providing insights into the user's health and fitness journey, including trends in calorie intake, workout frequency, and more.
 4. **User Profiles**: Enhanced user profiles to include profile images, bio, and other relevant information.
 5. **Interactive UI**: We're working on creating a more interactive and intuitive UI, with transitions, animations, and a user-friendly design.

-## Contribution

-If you'd like to contribute, provide feedback, or report bugs, please open an issue on our [GitHub repository](https://github.com/AlexCodeTitan/fitness-app).
-We appreciate the community's support and contributions as we work to make this app a valuable tool for fitness enthusiasts.

-## Note

-Please be aware that certain features might be undergoing testing or might be temporarily unavailable as we continuously integrate feedback and make updates.